 The most obvious difference between these two canister filters is size.
 The Fluval Fx6 is designed for larger tanks up to 400 gallons, while the Fluval Fx4 is meant for tanks of 250 gallons or less.

-There are not a lot of other differences between these two filters, other than the fact that the Fluval Fx6 has six layers of filtration while the Fluval Fx4 has only five.
+There are not a lot of other differences between these two filters, other than the fact that the Fluval Fx6 has six layers of filtration while the Fluval Fx4 has only four.
 The Fluval Fx6 also has a higher flow rate which would be expected for a larger tank.

 Fluval Fx6 and Fluval Fx4 Specifications

 The Fluval Fx6 has a high star rating on Amazon.
 This pump measures 15” x 15” x 20” and weighs just under 20 pounds.
 It is appropriate for aquariums up to 400 gallons of water and has a maximum pump output of 925 gallons per hour.
+To ensure you are searching for the right product the official Bar Code / UPC is 015561102193.

 The Fluval Fx4 has also a high positive star rating on Amazon.
 This pump measures 15.6” x 15.6” x 17.7” and weighs in at just over 14 pounds.
 This canister filter has been designed for aquariums up to 250 gallons and its multistage filter pumps out 700 gallons of water per hour.
+The official Bar Code / UPC is 015561102148.

 What Does the Fluval Fx6 Offer?